 Last Refrain #13507

 This is the long view down an abandoned old piano keyboard that had been sitting outside for years.
-Weathering has done its job very well.
-It was done with a lens set to a very shallow depth of field to focus on the foreground grit and let the rest go into a complete blur.
+Weathering has done its job very well and the jumbled keys sit in perfect decay.
+This shot was done with a lens set to a very shallow depth of field to focus on the foreground grit and let the rest go into a complete blur.
 There is only a small area or slice of sharp focus, but enough.
 This picture is mostly about overall mood and not so much about detail.

 This shot was actually Plan B because the microlens was left at home that morning!
 I never did return with the microlens being pretty satisfied with this effort instead after all.

 Surprisingly, I found this old piano carcass standing abandoned in the far corner of a small country truck stop not far from home.
 Having breakfast there one morning, I spied it out the window.
-The piano could barely be seen at the end of a truck row.
+The piano could barely be seen at the end of a truck row sitting in high weeds.
 It surely must have ended up there years ago after a midnight dump-and-run mission to simply get rid of the thing.
 Ask anyone who has done it, disposing of an old piano is surprisingly hard to do.

 Yet, with a few guys and a truck, it’s easily done if you’re simply going to dump it outside somewhere.
 This upright piano had been outside in the weather for unknown years, slowly coming apart at every seam into large and small pieces.
 Most likely, it was only a short distance from someone’s house parlor to this inglorious end in truck stop mud.